jasl/vibe_photos_v4/README.md

   hashes (`image_id`) and file metadata.
 - Computes perceptual hashes (`phash`) and builds near-duplicate groups:
   - pHash is recomputed when missing or algorithm changes.
   - Near-duplicate pairs are incremental: new or content-changed images delete their old pairs and recompute against all active images; if the table is empty, a full pass runs once.
-Results are written to `image_near_duplicate` in both cache and primary DBs.
+Results are written to `image_near_duplicate` in the primary DB.
 - Generates JPEG thumbnails under `cache/images/thumbnails/` and writes EXIF and GPS metadata JSON under `cache/images/metadata/`.
 - Runs SigLIP embeddings and BLIP captions for canonical images and stores:
   - Embedding vectors under `cache/embeddings/<image_id>.npy`.
   - Embedding metadata under `cache/embeddings/<image_id>.json`.
   - Caption payloads under `cache/captions/<image_id>.json`.
-- Corresponding cache rows in `image_embedding` and `image_caption` (stored in `cache/index.db`; downstream steps may copy to `data/index.db` if needed).
+- Corresponding metadata rows in `image_embedding` and `image_caption` (stored in the primary database).
-- Computes lightweight scene classification attributes and mirrors them into the label layer while retaining the legacy `image_scene` cache table (rows written to `cache/index.db`).
+- Computes lightweight scene classification attributes and mirrors them into the label layer via the primary `image_scene` table.
-- Optionally runs OWL-ViT based region detection (when enabled in settings) and writes region metadata under `cache/regions/<image_id>.json` plus feature-only `regions` / `region_embedding` tables in `cache/index.db`.
+- Optionally runs OWL-ViT based region detection (when enabled in settings) and writes region metadata under `cache/regions/<image_id>.json` plus feature-only `regions` / `region_embedding` tables in the primary database.
 Object / cluster labels are produced later via label passes, not in the detection step.
 - Object label pass respects `object.zero_shot.scene_whitelist` and optional `scene_fallback_labels` to avoid noisy predictions on screenshots/documents.